‘On tour in hell’: Wounded Ukrainian soldiers evacuated

 Blood stained the heavy bandages around his right forearm, which metal rods held together to stabilize the shattered bone.
 His bicep bore a deepening purple bruise left by the tourniquet applied to staunch the blood and save his life.
 The time it was put on was scrawled in pen across his right cheek: 19:45.

-“They tried to get me with grenades,” he said. soldiers would give only his first name.
+“They tried to get me with grenades,” he said.

 Unlike most of the wounded, Yura is not Ukrainian.
 He is Russian, but fought on the side of Ukraine in Bakhmut since November.
 The Moscow native said he moved to Ukraine before the war, as did a friend of his who is also fighting for Ukraine and had spent 2 1/2 years in prison in Russia for reposting a social media post saying Crimea — annexed by Russia in 2014 — was Ukrainian.